-Output, Optional: Cause/Result Indication, N2 SM information, N1 SM information.
+Output, Optional: Cause/Result Indication, N2 SM information, N1 SM container.

 NOTE: The information required in Input and Output may be updated when the new system procedures related to session management is identified in clause 4.

 See step 3, 10 of clause 4.3.2.2.1-1 for details on the usage of this service operation.